Jaseci-Labs/jaseci/examples/CanoniCAI/CCAI_codelab.md

 Congratulations!
 You have created a single conversational AI system that is capable of answering FAQs and perform complex multi-step actions.

 # Bring Your Application to Production
-Typing in questions and getting responses via `jsctl` in terminal is a quick and easy way of interactively test and use your program.
+Typing in questions and getting responses via `jacctl` in terminal is a quick and easy way of interactively test and use your program.
 But the ultimate goal of building any products is to eventually deploying it to production and having it serve real users via standard interface such as RESTful API endpoints.
 In this section, we will cover a number of items related to bringing your jac program to production.